Levrden/BLESync/README.md

 ## Notes:
 - So far the project works on Mac OS (tested on El Capitan).
 Not tested yet on Windows, but it is supposed to work.
-- As per MIDI specs, BLE MIDI does not transmit MIDI clock.
-This project encodes tempo as MIDI CC messages.
-It uses both the controller    number and value to allow for a wide range of tempos (20-999 BPM).
 - Based on original code by Adafruit Industries, including the "Hello World" Bluefruit Feather UNTZtrument MIDI example here: https://github.com/adafruit/Adafruit_UNTZtrument as well as the Adafruit OLED FeatherWing sample code here: